 Definition of stand pat

-If you play a poker variant like 2-7 Triple Draw or Razz, stand pat is the moment when you tell everyone that you don't want to change your cards.
-When you make a "stand pat" and despite the fact that you have the ability to switch cards, you don't, you are very strong.
+If you are playing a poker variant like 2-7 Triple Draw or Razz, the stand pat is the moment when you tell everyone that you don't want to change your cards anymore.
+When you make a stand pat and, despite the possibility of changing cards, you don't do it, you are very strong.
 Your hand is even stronger if you make a stand pat on your first turn.

 Origin of the expression stand pat

-The origin of the expression is not certain, but it can be traced back to the early 1900s.
-The expression would have been mainly used in politics.
-Being "stand pat" had a pejorative connotation and meant that one was reactionary and closed to new ideas and change.
-A "stand pat" is someone who doesn't want to change, in this case, in card poker!
+The origin of the expression is not certain, but it is believed to have originated in the early 1900s.
+The expression would have been used mainly in politics.
+To be "stand pat" had a pejorative connotation and meant that one was reactionary and closed to new ideas and change.
+Someone who is "stand pat" is someone who does not want to change, in this case, his ideas, in card poker!
 The expression was mostly used in the United States.